eflanili7881/AdobeLZMA2UnpackerScript/README.md

 - I suggest run this script on freshly installed Windows due to HyperDrive installer will skip already installed packages.
 Therefore, some packages may not unpacked.

 ## What does this script do?
-Normally, packed assets with Zip-Lzma2 method cannot be unpacked via 7-Zip or other archive software that I know.
-But they will extracted to adobeTemp folder during installation.
+Normally, packed assets with Zip-Lzma2 method, folder and file structure can be seen via any archiving software I know but cannot be unpacked via 7-Zip or other archive software that I know.
+But they will be extracted to adobeTemp folder during installation as raw.
 They can be tricky to get these installer files as when install of specific package was finished, they will be deleted.
 This script constantly copies unpacked Adobe assets from adobeTemp folder to desired location via robocopy.
 It copies only new files.

 ## Instructions
 - Create adobeTemp directory on root of C drive.
 Maybe drive section change due to Adobe Creative Cloud's default install location settings.